2019 Best Online Colleges for Art & Design Degrees

 An online associate degree in art and design is a two-year degree program that provides the basic postsecondary education for the disciplines of art and design.
-It also acts as half of a bachelor's degree and typically covers 60 to 72 credits.
-Because the courses required for an associate degree can be found through community colleges as well as four-year universities, it can be beneficial to gain this starter's degree for lower cost and apply it to an entry-level position in an art and design career.
+It typically covers 60 to 72 credits.
+Courses required for an associate degree can be found through community colleges as well as four-year universities, so students might find it beneficial to gain an associate's degree at a low cost and apply it to an entry-level position in an art and design career.

 Foundational associate degree courses such as design theory or introduction to design provide a background for careers in art and art-related disciplines.
 More specific electives will cover design elements such as color, shape and layout, and perspective, each of which might be presented as its own course.
 Graphic design or industrial design degrees often include courses in computer animation or architectural drafting.
 In order to gain a more in-depth perspective on careers in the arts, students will most likely need to seek a higher degree, an internship, or an apprenticeship in their intended field of work.

 Most careers in the arts require a minimum of either a high school diploma or a bachelor's degree.
-For this reason, the associate degree in art and design is often used as a stepping stone toward a bachelor's degree, opening additional opportunities for careers in graphic design, industrial design, interior design, animation, or web design.
 Graduates who have developed an impressive portfolio during their pursuit of an associate degree may be able to find a job in interior decorating or floral design, both of which are based more on experience and skill than on education.

 Online undergraduate arts programs usually have the standard admissions requirements of a high school diploma or GED, SAT/ACT scores, letters of recommendation, and personal statements.
 Competitive programs may require that students submit a portfolio of artwork.

-In addition to a general art and design program, many schools offer such majors as marketing and commercial art, architecture, computer animation, fashion design, graphic design, interior design, visual communication, and web design.
+In addition to a general art and design program, many schools offer majors such as marketing and commercial art, architecture, computer animation, fashion design, graphic design, interior design, visual communication, and web design.
 Students in art and design bachelor's programs often have some flexibility in developing a course plan that may be necessary for their intended careers.
 These classes could include visual marketing, consumer psychology, or even a hands-on landscaping intensive.
-Along with their chosen electives, all art and design students can expect to take the following courses: introduction to design, drawing, shape and color/visual elements, art history (either general or pertaining to a specific era), and design technology.
+Art and design students can also expect to take the following courses: introduction to design, drawing, shape and color/visual elements, art history (either general or pertaining to a specific era), and design technology.